jazzblue/project_euler/project_euler_18/README.md

 ###Testing

-To run unittest, please, make sure you have max_path_sum_1.py in the same directory.

-Running from command line:
+You can run unittest by invoking:

 *python test_max_path_sum_1.py*

+Also, please, make sure you have *max_path_sum_1.py* in the same directory.